Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Inclusion rationale

-Vitamin D contributes to the normal functioning of the immune system, to the maintenance of normal bones, normal teeth, normal muscle function and to the normal absorption of calcium and phosphorus.
+Vitamin D contributes to the normal function of the immune system, to the maintenance of normal bones, normal teeth and normal muscle function, to normal blood calcium levels and to normal absorption/utilisation of calcium and phosphorus.
 Vitamin D3 (cholecalciferol) is the form naturally produced by human skin under the effect of UVB rays.
-From October to March above the 35th parallel, the angle of solar incidence is too low to allow significant cutaneous synthesis, creating what researchers call 'vitamin D winter.'
-Vitamin D functions as a pro-hormone: once hydroxylated to calcitriol (1,25-dihydroxyvitamin D3) by the liver then the kidneys, it binds to the VDR (Vitamin D Receptor), a transcription factor expressed in over 30 cell types, regulating the expression of more than 1,000 genes involved in immunity, cell differentiation and phosphocalcic metabolism.
-D3 is part of the formula's bone axis, where it works in synergy with vitamin K2-MK7 (which directs calcium toward bones rather than arteries), magnesium (cofactor of vitamin D hydroxylation enzymes), boron and calcium alpha-ketoglutarate.
+Above the 42nd parallel, the angle of solar incidence stays too low from November to February to allow cutaneous synthesis, and that window lengthens as latitude rises: this is what researchers call 'vitamin D winter.'
+Vitamin D functions as a pro-hormone: once hydroxylated to calcitriol (1,25-dihydroxyvitamin D3) by the liver then the kidneys, it binds to the VDR (Vitamin D Receptor), a transcription factor expressed in many cell types, where it governs the expression of genes involved in immunity, cell differentiation and phosphocalcic metabolism.
+D3 is part of the formula's bone axis, where it works in synergy with vitamin K2-MK7 (which helps a protein in bone bind calcium there) and magnesium, cofactor of vitamin D hydroxylation enzymes.

 Selected form